" /> Screenshot: A Weblog: August 2007 Archives

 Internet Line Art

-There seems to be an online aesthetic of crude stick figures and line drawings, at least in my regular visits - typical would be the strip xkcd or the RPG Kingdom of Loathing.
-While the sketches here are significantly more artistic, the Myst-style game daymare town has a similar feel - minimalist sketches of a seemingly deserted world scattered with puzzles and items to collect [via not martha].
-I haven't played my way through the whole game (there doesn't seem to be a save option and I unfortunately closed my browser window before finishing it) but I'm definitely going to go back to it.
-The creator, Mateusz Skutnik seems to have a few other games as well as some comics linked through their site that I want to look at sometime soon.
+There seems to be an online aesthetic of crude stick figures and line drawings, at least in my regular visits – typical would be the strip xkcd or the RPG Kingdom of Loathing.
+While the sketches here are significantly more artistic, the Myst-style game daymare town has a similar feel – minimalist sketches of a seemingly deserted world scattered with puzzles and items to collect [via not martha].
+I haven’t played my way through the whole game (there doesn’t seem to be a save option and I unfortunately closed my browser window before finishing it) but I’m definitely going to … Continue reading Internet Line Art

 Good thing they didn't find sea monsters....